Casa da Cisterna

 Rooms

-There are 4 rooms in the main house, and a handful in 2 adjacent buildings: Uphill House and Casa Mikwéh, which records suggest was once a Jewish bathhouse.
-Mikwéh has a fully equipped kitchen too, so this house would be a great choice for a larger family or a group of friends.
+There are 4 rooms in the main house, a handful in an adjacent building (Uphill House) and the 3-bedroom Villa Mikwéh, which records suggest was once a Jewish bathhouse.
 Wood-burners and central heating keep things snug in winter - Beira Alta can get very cold - whilst thick, granite walls ensure the houses are cool in summer.

 Ana decorated the rooms in a way that feels both understated and stylish, choosing eye-catching fabrics for cushions, throws and bed bases, which are contrasted by white walls, bedcovers and sections of unrendered granite.
 All bedrooms come with a TV, DVD player and WiFi.